Blog/AI vs Human Writing

 On the other hand, the usability of this tool has a dark side, because the problem is that it can potentially replace authors and make it impossible for students to really learn something.
 Teachers also face a crisis moment because they aren’t sure how to grade students who use ChatGPT, and how to detect whether an essay was written by a real person or by a machine.

 We live in a modern world now, and the debates about the use of ChatGPT in schools and universities are still ongoing.
 Can ChatGPT truly write essays, or is it more like an assistant that helps to produce something that only looks like an academic paper?
-The ethical dilemma is also important: whether we should ban ChatGPT or just find some middle ground and use it wisely.
+The ethical dilemma is also important: whether we should ban it or just find some middle ground and use it wisely.
 The question isn’t only about technology, but also about the value of education.

 In our article, we will walk you through the actual challenges of AI writing, limitations, and academic debates about finding the balance between AI and human-written papers.